mwestenthanner/better-bakes/README.md

 ### Ingredients and units

 1. Define universal ingredient name as well as density (grams per cm<sup>3</sup>) and add to the list in stores/ingredients.ts.
+Supply default conversion units (from/to).

 ```
 {